Noted minority cannabis advocate Tahir Johnson won one of New Jersey’s first 11 exclusively adult-use cannabis dispensary licenses in May.

 Since he was unhappy that success stories like Wiseman’s as a Black entrepreneur are rare, he resolved to use his background in finance to help minorities enter the cannabis market.

-Johnson became involved in cannabis advocacy and attended the Minority Cannabis Business Association’s (MCBA)* Lobby Day in Washington, DC.
+Johnson became involved in cannabis advocacy and attended the Minority Cannabis Business Association’s (MCBA) Lobby Day in Washington, DC.
 Shortly after, he began working as a Business Development Manager for the National Cannabis Industry Association (NCIA).
 In 2020, he started their Diversity and Inclusion program.
-Johnson worked on similar initiatives for different cannabis advocacy organizations afterward.
+Tahir Johnson worked on similar initiatives for different cannabis advocacy organizations afterward.

 “I just happened to be perfectly situated in DC,” he said.